 Typically, approximately four years are spent in classroom training.
 Direct field training typically accounts for a large portion of training.
 Taking and successfully passing a license examination is necessary to become an industrial electrician.

-Electricians that are designated as “Industrial” have a primary focus on working on products and within an industrial setting.
+Electricians that are designated as “Industrial” have a primary focus on working on products and within an industrial setting such as UL listed panels.
 The following outlines common jobs performed by these types of electricians:

 - The installation of electrical systems and components for businesses that specialize in manufacturing processes and production.